Carolyn Arnold’s FBI Statements

 A Gunman Was on the Sixth Floor

-A sighting of Oswald on the first floor at either of these times would seriously undermine the Warren Commission’s account, which was obliged to have Oswald on the sixth floor, assembling his rifle and his sniper’s nest, since before 12:15.
-There are specific problems associated with Oswald being anywhere other than the sixth floor at either time:
+President Kennedy was shot at 12:30.
+A sighting of Oswald on the first floor at around 12:15 to 12:25 would seriously undermine the Warren Commission’s account, which was obliged to have Oswald on the sixth floor, assembling his rifle and his sniper’s nest, since before 12:15.
+There are specific problems associated with placing Oswald anywhere other than on the sixth floor at either time:

-- A credible witness, Arnold Rowland, saw a man on the sixth floor, holding a rifle, at 12:15 or very shortly afterwards (Warren Commission Hearings, vol.2, pp.171–3).
+- Arnold Rowland, a witness in Dealey Plaza, saw a man on the sixth floor, holding a rifle, at 12:15 or very shortly afterwards (Warren Commission Hearings and Exhibits, vol.2, pp.171–173).

 Earl Golz Interviews Carolyn Arnold

 In an interview with the journalist Earl Golz in 1978, Carolyn Arnold claimed that “she saw Oswald in the 2nd–floor lunchroom as she was on her way out of the depository to watch the presidential motorcade ….
 She left the building at 12:25pm.”
-(Earl Golz, ‘Was Oswald in Window?,’ Dallas Morning News, 26 November 1978, p.13A; available as PDF).
+(Earl Golz, ‘Was Oswald in Window?,’ Dallas Morning News, 26 November 1978, p.13A; available as PDF [155 kB]).

 Golz quotes her as saying that Oswald “was sitting there … in one of the booth seats on the right–hand side of the room as you go in.
 He was alone as usual and appeared to be having lunch.
 I did not speak to him but I recognized him clearly.”
 She explicitly denied that her sighting of Oswald took place near the front doors: “Why would I be looking back inside the building?
 That doesn’t make any sense to me.”